jbranchmaster/upgraded-engine/README.md

 # What Can Improve Cooking Skills At Home

-List if tips and skills which can improve cooking at home.
+List of tips and skills which can improve cooking at home.

 ## Ingredients and Pre-work
+-  Have a meal plan ready for the whole week.
+Breakfast , Lunch , Dinner and snacks , etc. Think of each meal as a meeting , its very helpful if you are prepared for 21 meetings well in advance (`3meals*7days`).
 - `Using Fresh ingredients`
 - `A good chef knife` acommpanied by `cutting skills` to chop ingredients faster and evenly.
 Even chopping results in uniform cooking.
 - `Mise en place ` - doing the prep work like arranging the ingredients, etc before begining to cook.
 If you are looking to save time while cooking , this is the place to start.